 OK, well, shit, at this point, what do you want anyone to say about it?

 It's not the money.
 It's not the service.
 It's not the experience.
 It's that Luxury Auto Works is a shop that puts money over relationships from the very start.

-If they are willing to do that to me so happily from the first interaction, I'm afraid to think of what else they would be willing to do throughout the rest of it…
+If this company is willing to do that to me so happily from the first interaction, I'm afraid to think of what else they would be willing to do.

-I want to be able to trust the people working on my car, no matter how much it costs.
-The fact that they destroy that immediately means I'll always be questioning their intentions and I really don't have the time or energy to deal with that.
+I want to trust the people working on my car, no matter how much it costs.
+The fact that they destroy that confidence from the outset means I'll always question their intentions, and I don't have the time or energy to deal with that.

 My opinion?
-Go find an indy shop with a solid owner and mechanics you can trust.
+Find an indy repair shop with a solid owner and mechanics you can trust.